Client: Hilife Construction

 “Bracknell Roofing was able to complete this large and complex roof whilst avoiding any disruption to other trades,” said a spokesperson from Hilife Construction.
 “We valued having a professional roofing company on site that could handle both pitched and flat roof elements.
 It gave us the confidence that the work would be completed to the same high standard as other elements of the build.”

-He added: “We always thought that the octagonal hip roof on the orangery would be a challenge for any company, although Bracknell Roofing was able to complete it with ease.”
+“We always thought that the octagonal hip roof on the orangery would be a challenge for any company, although Bracknell Roofing was able to complete it with ease.”

 Redland clay plain tiles were specified for all the pitched roofs including the orangery, along with a mono ridge system.
 A dry fix system was used throughout, rather than mortar, because mechanical fixings are faster, cleaner and more effective as well as being recommended by the National House Building Council (NHBC).